Azure-Samples/cognitive-services-speech-sdk/samples/js/browser/DialogServiceConnector/README.md

 # JavaScript voice assistant sample for web browsers

-This sample demonstrates how to connect to and interact with your voice assistant using the Speech SDK for JavaScript on a web browser, like Microsoft Edge, or Chrome.
+This sample shows how to connect to and interact with your voice assistant using the Speech SDK for JavaScript on a web browser, like Microsoft Edge, or Chrome.
 See [this page](https://github.com/microsoft/cognitive-services-speech-sdk-js) for introductory information on the Speech SDK for JavaScript.

 ## Prerequisites